 I’ve been so excited to cover this topic because backyard weddings are perfect for weddings with 50 guests or less.
 Backyard weddings are gaining in popularity because of the cost savings, flexibility, convenience, and intimacy, and honestly they’re just the best.
 Whether you use your own backyard, the backyard of a family member or friend, or rent one through Airbnb, choosing a backyard is the best for a small wedding.

-The purpose of this post is to provide some insight into how to have a backyard wedding.
+The purpose of this post is to provide some insight into how to have a small backyard wedding.
 The planning process is a little different than the one we outlined in our small wedding planning checklist as you’ll have to consider some additional details that you may not have had to with a traditional wedding.
 There are also unique opportunities that you’ll want to take advantage of—we’re covering it all!
-And don’t miss our post on 100 amazing ideas for your backyard wedding (coming soon!), where we’re digging into all the deets!

 Backyard Wedding Venue Options